 Or for American Equity Investment Life Holding:

-Is Debt Impacting American Equity Investment Life Holding’s P/E?
+American Equity Investment Life Holding’s Debt And Its 18% ROE

-Of course you might be able to find a better stock than American Equity Investment Life Holding.
-So you may wish to see this free collection of other companies that have grown earnings strongly.
+Of course American Equity Investment Life Holding may not be the best stock to buy.
+So you may wish to see this free collection of other companies that have high ROE and low debt.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.